KxSystems/docs/docs/cloud/azure/architecture.md

 With spread placement groups, each single instance runs on separate physical hardware racks.
-So, if you deploy five instances and put them into this type of placement group, each one of those five instances will reside on a different rack with its own network access and power, either within a single AZ or in multi-AZ architecture.
+So, if you deploy five instances and put them into this type of placement group, each one of those five instances resides on a different rack with its own network access and power, either within a single AZ or in multi-AZ architecture.

 ## Recovery-time and recovery-point objectives